gevulotnetwork/gevulot/README.md

 ## Unikernel Setup

-Gevulot provers are running in a [Nanos unikernel](https://nanovms.com/).
+Gevulot provers run in a [Nanos unikernel](https://nanovms.com/).
 Each prover must be a single binary that performs the proof computation.
 The binary is packaged with an execution manifest and required dynamic libraries into an image file that is then run to produce a proof.

 ### Tooling